-Violinist Scott Tixier on Studying Jazz Music on a Conservatory Track
+Violinist Scott Tixier on Studying Jazz Music on a Conservatory Track | Strings Magazine

 Case in point, Tixier has recently joined the faculty of the University of North Texas, as its first ever professor of Jazz Violin and Alternative Styles.
 The move is being made, slowly, at a number of other esteemed universities around the country and beyond.
 Natalie Padilla, who learned Texas-style fiddling from her mother, the acclaimed bluegrass fiddler Nancy Padilla, is now an instructor of Fiddle, Folk, and Bluegrass at the University of Northern Colorado.
 At the highly esteemed Carleton University, in Canada, Denis Lanctôt has been teaching fiddle students through the University’s post-secondary Fiddle Studies program.
 Berklee School of Music in Massachusetts, where violinist David Wallace is chair of the strings department, offers students a chance to gain an education at a high level, regardless of the style of music they wish to pursue.

-For the University of Northern Texas, in Austin, Tixier’s appointment is a positive step forward in a number of ways.
+For the University of North Texas, in Denton, Tixier’s appointment is a positive step forward in a number of ways.

 “We’re excited about Scott Tixier joining our faculty for many reasons,” says John Murphy, chair of the division of jazz studies in the UNT College of Music.
 “He’s a brilliant improviser and a gifted teacher.
 Scott’s presence will enable us to accept upper strings students as jazz studies majors.
 He will enable our classical string students to gain experience with improvisation in a variety of styles.
 And he has much to contribute as an instructor for all of our jazz studies majors, not only the string players.”